Dollar Mildly Higher as T-note Yield Rises

-The dollar index (DXY00) is up +0.17% on support from today's +4.7 bp rise in the 10-year T-note yield, which supported the dollar's interest rate differentials.
-Also, today's +4% rally in WTI crude oil prices is hawkish for Fed policy and supportive of the dollar.
+The dollar index (DXY00) on Wednesday rose by +0.32% on support from the +5 bp rise in the 10-year T-note yield, which supported the dollar's interest rate differentials.
+Also, Wednesday's +4.6% rally in WTI crude oil prices was hawkish for Fed policy and supportive of the dollar.

-WTI oil prices are up about +4% today as the oil market volatility continues.
-WTI oil prices spiked up to a 3.75-year high of $119.48 on Monday after Israel bombed 30 fuel depots in Iran, but have since fallen back to the $86 per barrel area after President Trump claimed the Iran war would be over "very soon."
-In addition, the IEA today proposed a huge 400 million-barrel release by the G-7 nations, much larger than the 182 million-barrel release in 2022 following Russia's invasion of Ukraine.
-An oil release could be approved by G-7 leaders later today during a remote meeting.
+WTI oil prices rose by +4.6% on Wednesday as volatility in the oil market continued.
+WTI oil prices spiked up to a 3.75-year high of $119.48 on Monday after Israel bombed 30 fuel depots in Iran, but have since fallen back to the $87 per barrel area after President Trump claimed the Iran war would be over "very soon."
+In addition, IEA members on Wednesday agreed on a huge 400 million-barrel release of strategic oil reserves by the G-7 nations, much larger than the 182 million-barrel release in 2022 following Russia's invasion of Ukraine.
 The release is designed to replace the oil lost due to the Strait of Hormuz shutdown and the subsequent production cuts by Persian Gulf oil producers, although it will take some time for the oil stockpiles to reach the market.

 The dollar continues to be undercut by a poor outlook for interest rate differentials, with the FOMC expected to cut interest rates by at least -25 bp in 2026, while the BOJ and ECB are expected to raise rates by at least +25 bp in 2026.

-EUR/USD (^EURUSD) is down -0.19% on dollar strength.
-Also, the euro is being undercut by today's rally in WTI crude oil, which is negative for the Eurozone economy.
+EUR/USD (^EURUSD) fell -0.35% on dollar strength.
+Also, the euro was undercut by Wednesday's rally in WTI crude oil, which was negative for the Eurozone economy.

-USD/JPY (^USDJPY) is up +0.38% on dollar strength.
-The yen also faces downward pressure from today's higher oil prices, which are negative for Japan's economy since Japan is heavily dependent on imported energy.
+USD/JPY (^USDJPY) rose +0.57% on dollar strength.
+The yen also faced downward pressure from Wednesday's higher oil prices, which were negative for Japan's economy since Japan is heavily dependent on imported energy.

 The markets are discounting a +5% chance of a BOJ rate hike at the next meeting on March 19.

-Precious metals prices today are trading lower, falling back after Tuesday's sharp rallies of +2.71% in gold and +6.00% in silver.
-Precious metals prices today are being undercut by a rise in US T-note yields and the mildly higher dollar.
+Precious metals prices on Wednesday fell back, reversing some of Tuesday's sharp rallies of +2.71% in gold and +6.00% in silver.
+Precious metals prices were undercut by a rise in US T-note yields and the dollar.

-However, precious metals have underlying support from safe-haven demand as the war in Iran drags on, with three vessels hit by missiles today in the Strait of Hormuz and the Persian Gulf, and with new volleys of missiles hitting Israel.
+However, precious metals have underlying support from safe-haven demand as the war in Iran drags on.
+Missiles hit three vessels on Wednesday in the Strait of Hormuz and the Persian Gulf, and new missile volleys hit Israel.

-Today's US CPI report was in line with market expectations and was considered old news in any case.
+Wednesday's US CPI report was in line with market expectations and had little impact on the precious metals market.

 Strong central bank demand for gold is also supportive of gold prices, following the recent news that bullion held in China's PBOC reserves rose by +40,000 ounces to 74.19 million troy ounces in January, the fifteenth consecutive month the PBOC has boosted its gold reserves.